PACES in Epilepsy: A Program Supporting Adults with Epilepsy

-PACES in Epilepsy is a epilepsy self-management program developed with the goal of helping adults with active seizure conditions better manage their epilepsy and learn strategies for emotional and community adjustment.
+PACES in Epilepsy is an epilepsy self-management program developed with the goal of helping adults with active seizure conditions better manage their epilepsy and learn strategies for emotional and community adjustment.
 It was established in 2008 by the University of Washington Health Promotion Research Center with grant support from the Centers for Disease Control and Prevention (CDC) Epilepsy Program.

 Valley Children's PACES Program Overview

-Young adults living with epilepsy can struggle managing their treatments, medical appointments, daily activities and stress.
+Young adults living with epilepsy can struggle with managing their treatments, medical appointments, daily activities and stress.
 Adults with epilepsy can experience further stress factors, such as unemployment, poverty and social isolation.
 This evidence-based program teaches participants 18 years and older the skills to manage their epilepsy through these challenges.